blangel/uncial/README.md

 Overview
 --------

-Uncial is a fast and simple to use java logging system leveraging features added into the java 1.5.
+Uncial is a fast and simple to use logging system leveraging features added into the java language in 1.5.
 The desire is to be simple and fast not "full featured."

 Configuration
 ---------------------

 Speed